brucemcpherson/effex-api-client/README.md

 ### update (data, id, updater, method  , params)

-Update a data item in the store, where id is the id returned by a write operation (or an alias - see later), and key is any kind of key that has been authorized to update this item.
+Update a data item in the store, where id is the id returned by a write operation (or an alias), and key is any kind of key that has been authorized to update this item.
 Note that a writer key can always update an item it has created, and data is the new value to set for the given item id.
 As with write, it is possible (but not preferred), to use a GET method instead of the default POST.
-The intent parameter should be the intention key.
+The intent parameter should be the intention key returned by the initial read request.

 example
 ```